Make giant bubbles with these instructions for how to make huge bubbles! It's a super easy recipe that will provide hours of fun for your family!

-You’ll probably need to stir your bubble solution every 10 or 15 minutes while you’re using it because the cornstarch and baking powder tend to settle at the bottom.
+- Stir your bubble solution every 10 or 15 minutes while you're using it.
+The cornstarch and baking powder tend to settle at the bottom.

-*I’ve heard that cold bubble solution produces even bigger bubbles.
-If you can, store the the bubble solution in the refrigerator overnight and use it while it’s cold.
+*I've heard that cold bubble solution produces even bigger bubbles.
+If you can, store the mixture in the refrigerator overnight and use it while it's cold.

 In my last article about homemade bubbles, I included a How to Make Homemade Bubbles FAQ.

 Here's a sample of some of the questions that apply to this bubble solution recipe:

 Glycerin can be found in the cake decorating area of most craft stores.
 If you’re near a Michael’s, you can find it with the Wilton cake and candy-making supplies.
 If you want to order it online you can find several options:

 - Wilton glycerin :: 2 ounces for $4.33 ($2.16 per ounce).
 This amounts to 4 tablespoons of glycerin.

 - Now Solutions 100% pure vegetable glycerine: 16 oz for as low as $5.25 ($0.32 per ounce).
 This is a far better price, but you might not want that much glycerin!

 What’s the best dishwashing detergent to use for making homemade bubbles?

 A detailed Google search revealed that almost everyone stood behind Dawn Original dish soap as the best dish soap for bubbles.